beyondest/lessons/IDE/Blender.md

 - `N` : Properties
 - `S` : Scale
 - `G` : Move, if press middle mouse, will move along axis; if press x/y/z, will move in that direction; if press shift, will move slowly
-- `R` : Rotate, if press middle mouse, will rotate around axis
+- `R` : Rotate, if press middle mouse, will rotate around axis,if press x/y/z, will rotate in that direction; if press shift, will rotate slowly, if press ctrl, will rotate in integers, if type 90, will rotate 90 degrees.
 - `H` : Hide
 - `Alt + H` : Show all
 - `Shift + H` : Hide All